Fire Extinguishers

 Fire extinguishers have one of the following classifications:

-• Class A, for putting out combustible materials like wood, paper and plastics.
+• Class A - For putting out combustible materials like wood, paper and plastics.

-• Class B, for flammable liquids, including gas and oil.
+• Class B - For flammable liquids, including gas and oil.

-• Class C, for electrical and equipment fires.
+• Class C - For electrical and equipment fires.

-• Class D, for putting out fires related to combustible metals like lithium or titanium.
+• Class D - For putting out fires related to combustible metals like lithium or titanium.

 Fire extinguishers put out the blaze through one of the following methods: